 Stephen T. Lally

-Empress Clawscream is an LGBTQIA fantasy romcom and his first narrative project after years directing commercial content.
-The film was selected for Festival Formula’s slate in 2023 and won Best Sci-Fi Film at the Berlin Short Film Festival and Best Hair & Make-Up at the British Short Film Awards.
-It has screened at numerous international festivals, including the BIFA-qualifying Beeston Festival (where it was nominated for both Best in Festival and Best Pride Film), the Academy Award-qualifying deadCenter, the British Council-listed Poppy Jasper International Film Festival, and the Melbourne Queer Film Festival.
+Empress ClawScream is a self-funded LGBTQIA+ short film and Stephen’s first narrative project after numerous years directing commercial content.
+The film was selected for Festival Formula's slate in 2023 and won Best Sci-Fi Film at the Berlin Short Film Festival and Best Hair & Make-Up at the British Short Film Awards.
+Empress ClawScream has screened at numerous international festivals, including the BIFA-qualifying Beeston Festival (where it was nominated for both Best In Festival and Best Pride Film), the Academy Award-qualifying deadCenter, the British Council-listed Poppy Jasper International Film Festival, and the Melbourne Queer Film Festival.

 National Talent Academy for Film & Television Drama